phac-nml/biohansel/docs/source/user-docs/input.rst

     hansel -s heidelberg -vv -o results.tab -O match_results.tab /path/to/SRR1002850.fasta

-Or, if you have already changed to the directory containing the dataset, you can use the following command where you do not have to specifiy the path to the data:
+Or, if you have already changed to the directory containing the dataset, you can use the following command where you do not have to specify the path to the data:

 .. code-block:: bash